 Vic Neverman: Alls well which ends well, I guess.
 I have a credit card receipt from later that night/morning at Morrison Hotel, which is the only hint of what happened after the showdown.
 Apparently, I either drank four Scrimshaws or I had a few friends with me.
 I vaguely remember sucking on a boozy flavored red ice cube Wara gave me.

 Issy: Eventually, we mostly forgot what we were angry about.
-I can never stay mad at someone who carries flasks of tequila into bars.
+I can never stay mad at someone who carries his own flasks of tequila into bars.
+Then shares them with me.

 Dick Penney the Spoonbender: I never got that cigarette from Itchy.
 Instead, I got my nose broke when Ginger Hustle opened the door too fast at Morrison Hotel and I thought he was handing me his flask.
 I bled all down my damn Santa rental.
 But everyone thinks I got the broke nose fighting for the honor of some waitress.
 I lost the security deposit, but gained a friend.
 I call him, Dignity; first name, Misplaced.